Muttiah Muralitharan undergoes angioplasty in Chennai | Sports-Games

 Muttiah Muralitharan undergoes angioplasty in Chennai

-Sri Lankan cricket legend Muttiah Muralitharan, who is part of the Sunrisers Hyderabad support staff in the ongoing IPL, has undergone an angioplasty here.
-ESPNcricinfo reported that the champion off-spinner ''had a stent fitted to unblock an artery, and will rejoin Sunrisers Hyderabad when discharged''.
+Sri Lankan cricket legend Muttiah Muralitharan, who is part of the Sunrisers Hyderabad support staff in the ongoing IPL, has undergone an angioplasty at a city hospital here.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)